nvibert/cilium-weekly/README.md

 # Episode Request and Feedback

 If you'd like me to cover a specific topic that is not yet covered below, please raise an issue on this repo.
-You can also find me on [LinkedIn](https://www.linkedin.com/in/nicolasvibert/) or on the Cilium [Slack](https://cilium.herokuapp.com/).
+You can also find me on [LinkedIn](https://www.linkedin.com/in/nicolasvibert/).

 If you'd also like to share some feedback about the videos, feel free to get in touch.